electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/_index.md

 weight: 1
 ---

 ## Standard driver assistance

 The following driver assistance system are standard equipment

 ### Hold assist

 Hold assist enables convenient drive-offs when the car is on the usual inclines and descents of street traffic, and it prevents the vehicle from rolling.
 The system automatically switches over to the electromechanical parking brake when the car is stopped for a longer period of time while hold assist is activated.
 This ensures that the car will remain stationary even without activation of the parking brake.
-In conjunction with S tronic, after a stop at a traffic light, for instance, the car drives off as soon as the driver presses the accelerator pedal.
-The system is activated by pushing a button.
+After a stop at a traffic light, for instance, the car drives off as soon as the driver presses the accelerator pedal.
+The system is activated in MMI

 ### Audi pre sense basic